damiantroy/radarr/README.md

-# Radarr Movie Manager CentOS Container
+# Radarr Movie Manager Rocky Linux Container

-This is a CentOS 8 container for [Radarr](https://radarr.video/), a movie collection manager for Usenet and BitTorrent users.
+This is a Rocky Linux 8 container for [Radarr](https://radarr.video/), a movie collection manager for Usenet and BitTorrent users.

 ## Building